-As at December 31, 2023 and December 31, 2022 the Group's management did not identify any financial assets measured at fair value - neither through profit or loss nor through other comprehensive income.
+As at December 31, 2024 the Group identifies currency forward contracts (for the details, please refer to Note 6 Finance income and finance expense), investments in SAFE agreements and call options (For the details, please refer to Note 10 Long-term investments) as assets measured at fair value.
+As at December 31, 2023 the Group's management did not identify any financial assets measured at fair value - neither through profit or loss nor through other comprehensive income.